Johnny Eager: Plot

 However, when Johnny learns that Liz intends to turn herself in, he discovers the meaning of love for the first time in his life.
 He confesses to her that he staged the whole incident, but she does not believe him.
-To prove his claim, he decides to produce a live Julio, but Julio has defected to Johnny's dissatisfied partner, Bill Halligan (Cy Kendall).
+To prove his claim, he decides to produce a live Julio, but Julio has defected to Johnny's dissatisfied partner, Bill Halligan.
 Johnny manages to bring Julio (at gunpoint) to Liz, but in the process he shoves Johnny and runs away.
 Johnny forces Liz and Courtney to flee to safety before the gunfight with Halligan and his men.
-Eager kills Halligan and Julio, but is spotted by a policeman as he attempts to flee and is shot down.
+Eager kills Halligan and Julio, but as he attempts to flee, he is spotted by a policeman disembarking from a bus, and is shot down.
 Jeff arrives and embraces Johnny as he finally dies.

 The policeman, in a twist of fate, turns out to be Mae's husband.